Think about it, Coach:

 So, how does this all apply to recruiting?
 More than you probably think it does, actually.

-When you recruit with anticipation, you will highlight the highs.
-Chances are, you will automatically focus on the things that will excite your prospects and push you and your staff even harder in your pursuit of that next level recruit.
+When you recruit with a focus on creating anticipation, you will automatically highlight the highs.
+Chances are, you will put a priority on focusing on the things that will excite your prospects and push you and your staff even harder in your pursuit of that next level recruit.
 And, you’ll probably put a lot of time and attention into how you do that.

 Not only is it more upbeat to work with anticipation, it’s often a more self-fulfilling point of view, too.
-Especially when it comes to recruiting, Coach.
+Especially when it comes to your job as a recruiter.

 And by the way, your prospects notice when you recruit with anticipation compared to recruiting with an attitude of anxiety.
 True, sometimes introducing a small amount of anxiety at the right times is a smart strategy during certain stages of the recruiting process, building ongoing positive anticipation in your consistent recruiting message should be a priority for any savvy college recruiter.

-Here are three easy concepts I feel you should make sure are a part of your recruiting strategy moving forward:
+Here are three easy concepts I feel you should make sure are a part of your recruiting strategy moving forward, as you close out one class and begin communicating with the next one:

 - Define what they should anticipate.
 Don’t wait for prospects and their parents to assign value to the next phase in the recruiting process, do it for them.
 That’s not manipulative, by the way…it’s intelligent.
 You know how important it is to get to campus for that early unofficial visit, but does the athlete?
 Do her parents?
 Does his coach?
 Smart coaches will focus on defining the importance on building anticipation for the next phase of the recruiting cycle.
 So, are you defining exactly what your prospect should anticipate next from you?

 Setting the tone, outlining the tone, and defining the tone.
-Those three aspects of your recruiting message can result in exciting positive changes for your recruiting efforts moving forward!
+Those three aspects of your recruiting message can result in exciting positive changes for your recruiting efforts moving forward.
+We know this, because we see college coaches at a variety of schools and division levels doing it every single day.